djangoflow/flutter-djangoflow/packages/djangoflow_chat/README.md

 ## Installation

-**Before we can install this package**, we need to make sure that we have already generated `openapi` package for our flutter project using [django-df-chat](https://github.com/djangoflow/django-df-chat).
+**Before we can install this package**, we need to make sure that we have already generated `djangoflow_openapi` package for our flutter project using [django-df-chat](https://github.com/djangoflow/django-df-chat).
 This custom chat backend provides all the necessary APIs for this Flutter package to work.
 It is very quick and easy process to install the example app for [django-df-chat](https://github.com/djangoflow/django-df-chat) and run it locally.
 Please follow the [README](https://github.com/djangoflow/djangoflow-examples/tree/main/simple_chat/backend-django#readme) for running the [django-df-chat](https://github.com/djangoflow/django-df-chat) Backend locally.
-Please check our flutter example's [README](https://github.com/djangoflow/djangoflow-examples/tree/main/simple_chat/frontend-flutter/packages/chat/README.md) to learn about generating `openapi` package and using `djangoflow_chat`.
+Please check our flutter example's [README](https://github.com/djangoflow/djangoflow-examples/tree/main/simple_chat/frontend-flutter/packages/chat/README.md) to learn about generating `djangoflow_openapi` package and using `djangoflow_chat`.

 - Add djangoflow_chat to your pubspec.yaml file: